Estimated reading time: 13 minutes

 You plan your wedding around the money you have saved and budgeted for.
 That’s it.

-Related: Did you go over-board on your wedding day?
+Related: Did you go overboard on your wedding day?

 Related: How to have the wedding of your dreams and still be frugal

-The best damn wedding we could have asked for.
-It was simple, we remember it and there was little to no stress involved like a large traditional wedding.
-This was our choice even though most of my family couldn’t come to Canada to be a part of it.
-I’m almost certain it would be just as absurd if they asked me to fund their trip to participate in our wedding as it does asking for wedding donations.
+I’m almost sure it would be just as absurd if they asked me to fund their trip to participate in our wedding as it does asking for wedding donations.

-Sometimes we have to do without because we can’t afford it.
+Sometimes, we have to do without because we can’t afford it.

 Think.
 About.
 Your.
 Money

-Instead of having a wedding registry it is not uncommon for couples to set up a cash gift registry or ask for a cash wedding gift in the wedding invitations.
-Most couples would rather have the cash to put towards any wedding financial shortcomings from the final wedding bill.
+Instead of having a wedding registry, it is not uncommon for couples to set up a cash gift registry or ask for a cash wedding gift in their wedding invitations.

-The money could also be used to pay in part for a honeymoon but should never be expected.
-Always do what you need to do so you rely on nobody financially.
-Anything you get is a bonus then and you won’t be disappointed if you did get 2 or 3 toasters.
+The money could also be used to pay in part for a honeymoon, but it should never be expected.
+Always do what you must so you do not rely on anybody financially.

 Related: Couple cancels wedding and spends $3000 made from Stag and Doe on debt repayment

-If you plan to go that route approach people you know who have a business first and then see if they know anyone else that might be interested.
-This is more about networking then anything but never expect anything or for the wrong reasons.
-Other than advertising or family and friend prize donations that’s about as far as you should go.
+Suppose you plan to approach people you know who have a business first and then see if they know anyone else who might be interested.

-Don’t be afraid to do a bit of homework when it comes to learning about weddings and finding out what you can and can’t afford.
-You likely won’t be hiring a wedding planner unless you know one who will do it for free.
-They don’t come cheap.
+Don’t be afraid to do homework about learning about weddings and finding out what you can and can’t afford.

-There’s nothing wrong with talking to other couples about their wedding wins and failures and most likely they will offer you plenty of tips.
-Be prepared to ask for wedding help and they will give it.
-Just remember that it’s your wedding and asking for money donations from strangers is a bit out there but it happens and sometimes for all the wrong reasons.
+Just remember that it’s your wedding, and asking for money donations from strangers is a bit out there, but it happens, and sometimes for all the wrong reasons.

 Step By Step.. that’s how marriages should go.